 Countries in this region include China, Malaysia, Vietnam and the Philippines, where we have identified major challenges such as high rates of hearing loss and ear disease, coupled with very few resources to manage this epidemic.

 The role of a Collaborating Centre is to provide support to World Health Organization initiatives and assist them in carrying out their work.
 In recent years we have attended many international forums of world experts, aiming to drive policy change and raise the awareness of hearing loss as a global concern.

 Through our world leading key research projects, supporting clinical initiatives, educating communities and working to influence government policy, we hope to help significantly reduce the number of people living with disabling hearing loss in the Western Pacific region into the future.

-Ear Science works closely with the other five designated Collaborating Centres of this kind: there are three in China, one in Indonesia and one in Russia, as well as the WHO Geneva office in Switzerland.
-Ear Science’s appointment is a credit to our reputation and experience in Australian and indeed global clinical research and services.
+Ear Science works closely with the other five designated Collaborating Centres of this kind.
+There are three in China, one in Indonesia and one in Russia, as well as the WHO Geneva office in Switzerland.
+Ear Science’s appointment is a credit to our reputation and experience in Australian and global clinical research and services.

 Together with WHO, we will:

 - Provide information needed to prepare national action plans for each country and to inform legislation to protect hearing across all ages